marlonmoreira000/braindump-app/docs/software-development-plan.md

 Users can clear their entire schedule anytime, allowing them to start fresh every day.

-#### Feature 3: User customisation

-Users are able to add their name as an argument on the command line, which personalises user experience in the app by displaying their name in the menu.

 ## 3. User Interaction and Experience

 #### How the user will find out how to interact with/use each feature?